 In the regulatory affairs field, the only constant is change.
 For current and aspiring regulatory professionals, it’s important to stay abreast of emerging industry trends to keep your skills relevant.

-Dr. Stephen Amato, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices program, shares three pressing developments on the horizon for several regulated industries.
+Stephen Amato, associate teaching professor and lead faculty member for Northeastern’s Master of Science in Regulatory Affairs program, shares three pressing developments on the horizon for several regulated industries.

 As medical devices, pharmaceuticals, and biologics become increasingly sophisticated, the cybersecurity and regulatory affairs industries are beginning to merge.
 Many devices and drug delivery mechanisms that were previously approved by the FDA are now being updated with software and other digital features, allowing them to connect and communicate with multiple systems.

 These technological improvements, occurring in devices such as wearables, pacemakers, “smart” insulin pumps, and remotely controlled skin patches for drug delivery, enable greater access to medical information and improved health monitoring.
 They also introduce new risks.
 Like all technology, these devices can be hacked.

 It’s now critical for the regulatory industry to address these security risks, because it’s not just sensitive personal information at stake.
 Many of these devices administer drugs and help control critical bodily functions, meaning breaches in security can have potentially fatal consequences.
 In an effort to ensure the safety and efficacy of these rapidly evolving technologies, the FDA recently formed the Digital Health Group to focus on mobile health, health information technology, wearable devices, telehealth, and telemedicine.